ElitaOrmeno/pruebaapi/README.md

 # Pruebaapi

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.1.
+Use a node version 10 or superior.

 ## Development server